Perturbation of mass accretion rate, associated acoustic geometry and stability analysis

 \section{Acknowledgement}

-Long term visit of D. B Ananda at Harish-Chandra Research Institute has been supported by the planned project fund of the Cosmology and the High Energy Astrophysics subproject of HRI.
-Majority of S. Bhattacharya's work was done when he was a post doctoral fellow at Harish-Chandra Research Institute (HRI).
-His current research is implemented under the ``ARISTEIA II" Action of the Operational Program ``Education and Lifelong Learning" and is co-funded by the European Social Fund (ESF) and Greek National Resources.
-He also thanks Jayanta K Bhattacharjee for useful discussions and encouragement.
+Long term visit of DAB at Harish-Chandra Research Institute (HRI) has been supported by the planned project fund of the Cosmology and the High Energy Astrophysics subproject of HRI.
+Majority of SB's work was done at HRI when he was a post doctoral fellow there.
+He acknowledges the ``ARISTEIA II" Action of the Operational Program ``Education and Lifelong Learning", co-funded by the European Social Fund (ESF) and Greek National Resources and IUCAA, India, for partial supports.
+He also sincerely thanks Jayanta K Bhattacharjee for useful discussions and encouragement.

 .2cm